 I don’t know why I had depression, I’m so grateful God healed me, and I never want to have depression again.
 During those periods of depression, I don’t believe I lost Holy Spirit’s joy: it simply went underground, in a manner of speaking, as the mental depression suppressed Holy Spirit’s joy within my spirit.
-Since my last period of depression ended in 2008, I have once again experienced honest, ongoing joy from Holy Spirit.
+Since my last period of depression ended in 2008, I have again experienced honest, ongoing joy from Holy Spirit.

 Bible Indicators and Expressions of Joy